RichLlew182/shuffle-showdown/README.md

 - **Spotify Integration**: Authenticates users through Spotify's OAuth to access their liked songs.
 - **Quiz Generation**: Creates a 10-round quiz where each round presents a track and an artist, alongside three related artists as incorrect options.
 - **User Interaction**: Engaging user experience with randomized tracks and artists to challenge players.
+- **Scoring System**: For every correct answer, users earn 50 points plus the remaining round time, and at the end of the quiz, users receive a total score reflecting their performance.

 ## How It Works

 1. **User Authentication**: The app authenticates users with Spotify to fetch their liked songs.
 2. **Quiz Creation**: For each round of the quiz, a track and artist are selected.
 Three related artists are also fetched to provide incorrect answers, making the quiz challenging.
 3. **Gameplay**: Users answer questions based on the artist and track presented in each round.
+4. **Scoring**: At the end of the 10 rounds, users are presented with their score, summarizing their performance in the quiz.
+For every correct answer, users receive 50 points plus the remaining round time.

 ## Development Mode